tobiasfunke1/pk2cmd/doc/ReadmeMakefile.txt

-Building pk2cmd in Linux and Mac OS X pk2cmd version 1.10.00 - June 2008
+Building pk2cmd in Linux
+pk2cmd version 1.10.00 - June 2008
 -------------------------------------

-A Makefile is provided for compiling on several versions of Linux and Mac OS X.
+A Makefile is provided for compiling on several versions of Linux.
 Select the system either by uncommenting one of the TARGET options in the Makefile or by specifying the target on the command line.

-make linux              Build for Linux kernel 2.6 make linux-old          Build for Linux kernel 2.4 make freebsd            Build for FreeBSD	(See FREEBSD NOTE below) make mac104             Build for OS X version 10.4 make mac105             Build for OS X version 10.5
+make linux              Build for Linux kernel 2.6 make linux-old          Build for Linux kernel 2.4 make freebsd            Build for FreeBSD	(See FREEBSD NOTE below)

 After successfully compiling pk2cmd, use su or sudo to run 'make install' as root.
 The pk2cmd binary will be copied to /usr/local/bin with the 's'